Frequently Asked Questions

 No, we don’t plan to have a dedicated exercise room.
 We anticipate some of our multipurpose rooms could be used for things like yoga.
-We will eventually determine what furniture, furnishings, and equipment the community wants to include in the common areas, but that work hasn’t yet begun and will likely complete after we move in and have a better sense for how we will use the spaces.
+We will eventually determine what furniture, furnishings, and equipment the community wants to include in the common areas.
+That work has begun and will likely complete after we move in and have a better sense for how we will use the spaces.

 What is shared in the community?

 We will have shared common areas including a common kitchen and laundry (see Building Design for a more complete list).
 We also anticipate that certain items will be stored centrally for sharing so that each resident doesn't need to own and store all of these items.
 Examples include gardening and other tools, books, puzzles, and games.
 Additionally, residents will likely be willing to lend an item, such as a beach chair or springform pan when you need one and don't want to buy one.

 Yes.
 We anticipate having a community meal at least monthly if not weekly (we haven't yet determined the frequency and specifics).